Doctor of Philosophy (Educational Studies) Program

 Applicants for the PhD/EDS program are required to:

-- Have earned an appropriate master’s degree (totaling at least 36 semester hours) with a strong representation of biblical and theological studies from an institution maintaining academic standards similar to those of TEDS.
-In particular, graduate work must reflect an acceptable amount of coursework in the biblical/theological disciplines (normally understood as at least 18 hours).
-Moreover, applicants must have completed at least 18 semester hours of graduate coursework in Educational Ministries and/or a related Social Sciences field relevant to the PhD/EDS program.
+- Have earned an appropriate master’s degree (totaling at least 36 units) with a strong representation of biblical and theological studies from an institution maintaining academic standards similar to those of TEDS.
+In particular, graduate work must reflect an acceptable amount of coursework in the biblical/theological disciplines (normally understood as at least 18 units).
+Moreover, applicants must have completed at least 18 units of graduate coursework in Educational Ministries and/or a related Social Sciences field relevant to the PhD/EDS program.
 In special circumstances, applicants with exceptional qualities or backgrounds may be permitted to apply without the aforementioned requirements reflected on their transcripts.

 - Present evidence of potential for original research at the doctoral level by submitting a sample of published writing or a recent academic research paper if nothing has been published.